Dania2021/the-hangman/README.md

    * Know how the game works
    * See list of 5 best players
    * See my score
-   * be informed if my data input is not valid and why
+   * Be informed if my data input is not valid and why
-   * see which letters I have already guessed
+   * See which letters I have already guessed
-   * see the word being displayed for every correct guess
+   * See the word being displayed for every correct guess
-   * be informed how many lives I have left after a wrong guess
+   * Be informed how many lives I have left after a wrong guess
-   * see a graphic visualising my lost lives
+   * See a graphic visualising my lost lives
-   * learn the word to be guessed after losing the game
+   * Learn the word to be guessed after losing the game
-   * see the full word displayed after completing the game successfully
+   * See the full word displayed after completing the game successfully
-   * know when the game is over (won or lost)
+   * Know when the game is over (won or lost)
-   * be able to restart the game or not when after it's finished
+   * Be able to restart the game or not when after it's finished

 ## Design